Wilmington Area High School: Curriculum

-Physical education and health classes include:

 Extracurricular activities

 Students participate in many activities, including sports, marching band, Ambassadors club, key club, Future Business Leaders of America (FBLA), and Future Farmers of America (FFA), Choir, Women's Choir, Chamber Singers, Charity Club, Science Olympiad, Student Council, National Honor Society, and Students Working to Advance Technology (SWAT).

 Football, volleyball, and basketball are popular team sports.
 Other sports include baseball, softball, soccer, tennis, track, cross-country, hockey, and wrestling.
 Also, there is a bocce team, offering students with special needs a chance to participate in sports.

 The school newspaper is the Blue and Gold (named for the school colors).
 An annual yearbook is published as well.

 Financial

 The budget is around 20 million dollars a year.
 1% of this is from student tuition.
 About 1.1 million dollar is from federal.
 State funding is 5.7% for regular ed and 1.3% for special ed totaling to around 10.1 million dollars.
 Around 14,000 dollars is spent per pupil.
 The top salary is 70,900 per year and the average salary is $63,991 per year.
 There are 5.37 million dollars assigned and 2.2 million unassigned.